 Azusa, CA 91702-9954

-If a doctor certifies the medical condition is permanent, the customer must complete Part 1 of the application every two years to re-certify.
+If medical professional certifies the medical condition is permanent, the customer must complete Part 1 of the application every two years to renew.

-If a doctor certifies the medical condition is not permanent, the customer must complete Part 1 every year, and a doctor must submit Part 2 every two years.
+If a medical professional certifies the medical condition is not permanent, the customer must complete Part 1 every year, and a doctor must submit Part 2 every two years.

 If the California Independent System Operator (CAISO) declares a rare Stage 3 Emergency and enacts rotating outages, we will automatically contact Medical Baseline customers with a pre-recorded telephone message.
 We may only receive a 10-minute warning, so customers may not hear about the outage before it occurs.

 If a Public Safety Power Outage (PSPS) is called, we will attempt to reach our Medical Baseline customers through their alternate preferred method of contact (Email, Text, SMS, TTY).
 If your physician has indicated that your medical equipment is for life sustaining purposes and we do not reach you directly through your preferred method of contact we will send a technician to your door to make in-person contact to deliver the message regarding the PSPS event.